Legislation to Increase Federal Medical Research Funding

 Accelerating Biomedical Research Act

-Sen. Tom Harkin (D-IA) has introduced the Accelerating Biomedical Research Act (S. 2658).
+Sen. Tom Harkin (D-IA) and Rep. Rosa DeLauro have introduced the Accelerating Biomedical Research Act (S. 2658/H.R.
+5580) in their respective chambers.
 The legislation would give the Appropriations Committee the ability to increase funding for NIH above the current spending caps that have limited the federal government’s investment in biomedical research.
 Specifically, the bill would allow the Committee to provide up to an additional $46.2 billion for NIH spread over Fiscal Years 2015-2021.

 - Take Action